 This three-day approach provides great opportunity for summit success.
 Our Muir program is three full days (including two nights) on the mountain.
 Some companies list a four-day climb, but the actual summit climb is only two days (including just one night on the mountain).
 That requires you to climb up the mountain for training and return to a hotel at night.
 In addition to providing breakfast and dinners while on the mountain, all Alpine Ascents training is done on the Cowlitz Glacier and nearby snowfields out of Camp Muir, allowing you to better acclimatize, enjoy the mountain views from 10,000 feet, and avoid the cost of another hotel night.

 Guide Ratio 2:1

 With one guide for every two climbers you have more individualized instruction, great assistance on summit day and overall success and safety are increased.
-This 2:1 ratio makes for practically a private guiding experience.
 Our guides will be teachers and impart knowledge throughout the program.

 High Camp 1,000 feet above Camp Muir (Shorter summit day)

 On our Three-Day Muir Climb, we use an additional high camp, which puts you 1,000 feet closer to the summit.
 This allows you to be first on the upper mountain, avoiding the larger groups starting from Camp Muir.